yufeng97/COMP90024-CCC-notes/README.md

             - Super computer
     - Cloud Computing
         - Refer to week 5
-        - Cloud computing is a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources(networks, servers, storage, applications, services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.
+        - Cloud computing is a model for enabling ubiquitous (无处不在的), convenient, on-demand network access to a shared pool of configurable computing resources(networks, servers, storage, applications, services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.
+            (云计算是一种模型，用于实现无处不在的、方便的、按需的网络访问，以访问可配置计算资源(网络、服务器、存储、应用程序、服务)的共享池，这些资源可以通过最小的管理工作或服务提供商交互快速提供和发布。)

 ### past exam
 - > [2013 Q1] A) Explain what is meant by the terms:

-    - > Grid Computing [1]
+- Grid Computing [1]

 	    - focus on organizational collaboration, coordination, activity and technologies to doing it
-    - > Cluster Computing [1]
+- Cluster Computing [1]

 	    - multiple servers rach-mounted which are accessible and you can run jobs across the cluster

-    - > Cloud Computing [1]
+- Cloud Computing [1]

 	    - is a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources(networks, servers, storage, applications, services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.

 - > [2013 Q1, 2017 Q1 B [5]] B) Current Cloud Computing systems do not solve many key challenges of large-scale distributed systems.
 Discuss.
 [7]

     - by below
 - > [sample Q2 A] Describe some of the current challenges associated with large-scale distributed systems.
 [4]

-    - distributed systems didn't solve data heterogeneity.
+    - distributed systems didn't solve **data heterogeneity**.
 And we have big data challenges.
-    - distributed systems has scalability and issues of fixed hardware system.
-We have distributed computers running on different hardware system.
+    - distributed systems has **scalability and issues of fixed hardware system**.
+We have distributed computers running on different hardware system. （**hardware system heterogeneity**）
-    - fault tolerance not solved
+    - **fault tolerance** not solved
         - Many diverse faults can happen with distributed systems
-            - , e.g. server failures or partial failures, network outages, overloading of components etc etc.
+            - e.g. server failures or partial failures, network outages, overloading of components etc.
             - There is no simple solution to this that has been widely adopted/accepted.
-    - results in software stack
+    - **results in software stack**
         - Each system tends to develop its own technical solution
-            - , e.g. using queuing or having back-ups/failovers of system for failures.
+            - e.g. using queuing or having back-ups/failovers of system for failures.
             - This can result in complex software stacks and recipes that have to be cooked to address  specific needs/demands.
     - (And all these erroneous assumption can't be made at week 2 last)
-    - The network is reliable
+        - The **network is reliable**
             - Latency is zero
             - Bandwidth is infinite - I can send any amount of data I wish between any nodes
             - The network is secure
             - Topology doesn't change - Node x is always there
             - There is one administrator
             - Transport cost is zero - I can send as much data as I like for free
             - The network is homogeneous
             - Time is ubiquitous - Clock is same across all computers in network
 - > [sample Q2 B] Cloud computing solves some of these issues but not all.
 Explain.
 [4]

     - scalability and elastic scaling (purchase cloud when you need its service)
     - software deployment easier as we have snapshots/scripted deployment
     - more tools available, e.g.: load balancers, proven solutions.
 You might not have this much in distributed system